vuejs/vuepress/packages/docs/docs/guide/getting-started.md

 5. Add helper [scripts](https://classic.yarnpkg.com/en/docs/package-json#toc-scripts) to `package.json`

-   This step is optional but highly recommended, as the rest of the documentation will assume those scripts being present.
+   This step is optional but highly recommended, as the rest of the documentation will assume those scripts are present.

    ```json
    {